robertokostov/test-repo/README.md

   1. helm upgrade helm-chart helm-chart/

-  Having previously set a different appVersion.
+  Having previously set a different appVersion

 - Deployments also would be as rolling updates anyway as a Kubernetes feature.
-It would not bring the previous ones down without having the newer ones up and ready.
+It would not bring the previous ones down without having the newer ones up and ready

+- Honestly I am not the best developer, so in the given time I would not be able to make the task 2 work.
+Because of that I decided to make an action for the task 1

+- Added a suitable workflow for this purpose that tests, lints and then builds the application.
+Tests are commented out because the lack of them